 Burn Permits; Residential Burning and Recreational Fires

 A Burn Permit is required for burning any yard debris.
-To obtain a permit, you can fill out the form below, or call us at (253) 851-3111.
+To obtain a permit, call us at (253) 851-3111.
 Burn Permits are good for the calendar year, expiring on December 31 of each year.
 There is no cost.